What exactly is resource planning?

 - What are their function and responsibilities?

-- How long will the project take and how long will each team member be working on the project?
+- How long will the project take, and how long will each team member work on the project?

-Along with the list of resources you also need to think about how these resources play out during the project, for example, you should look at each element of the project, each task, and add your resources to that task.
-The detail should be this granular because there will be times when your resources are required for more than one part of the project but might also be needed on another part of the project.
+Along with the list of resources, when you think about how to help your Executive allocate resources on projects, you also need to think about how these resources play out during the project.
+For example, you should look at each element of the project, each task, and add your resources to that task.
+The detail should be this granular because there will be times when your resources are required for more than one part of the project and might also be needed on another part.
 This is called resource dependencies, and you will need to plan when and how your resources are allocated so that one part of the project isn’t delayed unnecessarily because it is dependant on a resource being used elsewhere.